mprinc/webpack.js.org/src/content/guides/development.md

 ### Using webpack-dev-middleware

 `webpack-dev-middleware` is a wrapper that will emit files processed by webpack to a server.
 This is used in `webpack-dev-server` internally, however it's available as a separate package to allow more custom setups if desired.
-We'll take a look at an example that combines `webpack-dev-middleware` with an express server.
+We'll take a look at <span class='definition'>an example that combines `webpack-dev-middleware` with an express server</span>.

 Let's install `express` and `webpack-dev-middleware` so we can get started: